 University of the Philippines (UP) alumnus and entrepreneur, Yobie Benjamin, with the assistance of Zymo Research Corp. founder and CEO, Dr. Larry Jia, and in partnership with Apl.de.Ap Foundation International (ADAFI) and the UP Alumni Association of San Francisco, Inc. (UPAASF), donated 227,722 Zymo Research DNA/RNA Shield™ Saliva Collection Kits to the UP-Philippine General Hospital (UP-PGH).
-The UPAASF also acknowledged the support of the Philippine Consulate General in San Francisco and the Friends of the UP Foundation in America for the initiative.
+The UPAASF also acknowledged the support of the Philippine Consulate General in San Francisco.

 UP President Danilo Concepcion accepted the gift on the University’s behalf on December 10 in California, USA.